Humorist Lightens Depression's Darkness By Talking (And Laughing) About It

 On how his wife and kids are coping now that they're sheltering in place

-It's kind of a company policy around here, to be open and talk about what's going on and talk about if there is an issue that needs to be addressed with professional help — [or] if there's an issue that we can address just through our own knowledge.
+It's kind of a company policy around here to be open and talk about what's going on, and talk about if there is an issue that needs to be addressed with professional help — [or] if there's an issue that we can address just through our own knowledge.
 My wife and I have tried to approach mental health in the same way we would an ear infection or a sprained ankle.
 Like, let's let's get this out.
 Let's address it. ...

 If six months ago somebody had said, "Hey, you're going to be pretty much locked up in the house together.
 You, your wife, the three kids — one of whom is home from his freshman year of college, that he was excited to get to, the other two are home from their school that they love — and you're going to be locked up for an indefinite period of time," I would say, "Oh, so we'll all be dead within five days, four days?
 Exactly how will they find us and in what positions?"

 And so, by that standard, I think we're doing great. ...
 We're trying to kind of recognize the reality — and when the breakdowns come, we try to say, "Yes, of course."

 We're not trying to say, "No, cheer up!
 Be happy.
 At least here you're healthy!"
 Because that's just not really helpful.
 You can have perspective, but you have to recognize the pain that you're in, because pain is pain and it's relative to the circumstances of your own life.

 On how his depression began